svekeman/www-greenitglobe/www.greenitglobe.com/content/home/usecases_box.md

 block3_link = "usecases/big-data-analytics"

 block4_title = "Power with Renewable Energy"
-block4_text = "Connect the generators with renewable energy power and boot them up.
+block4_text = "Connect the generators with renewable energy sources and boot them up.
 Get immediate access to your IT capacity with an absolute minimal need for electricity or other resources." block4_link = "usecases/public-telco-cloud"
 +++